josephquested/javascript-racer-tutorial/README.md

 We pass in our `nextCell` and `playerInt` variables, and now, unless something has wrong terribly awry, you'll have a fully working racing game!
 Open up `index.html` in chrome and take a look.

 ### 4. jQuery (optional)
-So, we have a working racer app built with plain ol', vanilla Javascript.
+So, we have a working racer app built with plain ol', vanilla JavaScript.
 Let's try spice things up a little though; we can slim down the code and make it easier to add new features by introducing [jQuery](https://api.jquery.com/).
 I won't get into what jQuery is or it's advantages too much, you can read about that yourself.
-The bottom line is this: jQuery is a library that helps us interact with HTML and the DOM, and gives us some useful methods that Javascript doesn't have.
+The bottom line is this: jQuery is a library that helps us interact with HTML and the DOM, and gives us some useful methods that JavaScript doesn't have.

 #### Setting up jQuery.
 There are a couple of different ways you can get jQuery into your project.
 It can be installed as a dependency using NPM, but for this tutorial we'll just import it as a `<script>` in our HTML.
 Add the following line into your `<head> ... </head>` tag.